na-stewart/GrooveBot/README.md

 ## About The Project

 GrooveBot is a bot specially coded for the r/Animusic Discord server.
-Some of Groovebot's unique features include album creation, abbreviation creation, neuropol parsing, join and leave messages, and can play music within voice channels.
+Some of Groovebot's unique features include music and abbreviation organization, suspending and striking users, join and leave messages, verification, and more.

 Currently, all data is stored locally on a SQLite database.
 A pre-populated database file is included with this repository.
 Use .help for user commands and .adminhelp for admin commands.